 To increase the aerobic benefits of gardening, try these four things:

-- Increase your range of motion by increasing the arc out from your body when raking or hand weeding.
+- First, improve your range of motion by increasing the arc from your body when raking or hand weeding.

 - Use large muscle groups.
 Instead of using your arm muscles, focus on your legs, butt, and torso.
 It burns more calories, and you’ll feel less sore the next day.